CloudReactor/cloudreactor-python-ecs-quickstart/README.md

 Using AWS ECS with the Fargate execution method to run tasks has several benefits:

-1) Near infinite scalability -- run as many task instances as you want at any time
+1) Unlimited scalability -- run as many task instances as you want at any time
 2) No need to manage EC2 instances -- security patches, library upgrades, library compatibility issues, downtime.
 This leads to increased reliability and more time for developers.